 The third image below shows the underside of the rangefinder.
 The large black spring is what maintains tension on the rangefinder mirror.
 In this picture, the spring is properly seated in it’s correct location.
 I drew a dotted yellow line to indicate the path of the spring.
 Prior to reseating this spring, it was just flopping around.

 After getting the spring back into it’s correct location, I did a light cleaning of all of the glass elements and the mirrors of the rangefinder.
 The beamsplitter is the large diagonal piece of glass which is visible in the first image above.
 The semi-reflective coating on this piece of glass is extremely fragile and you must do everything possible to not touch it.
 If there is dust on the beamsplitter, just try to blow it off.
-If there is any remaining debris on it, its better to just leave it alone, rather than risk damaging it by further attempts at cleaning it.
+If there is any remaining debris on it, it is better to just leave it alone, rather than risk damaging it by further attempts at cleaning it.

 Once I was happy that everything was clean and the rangefinder was moving as expected, I put everything back together in the reverse of how I took it apart.
 It’s worth noting that this entire repair, including taking the photos took me maybe 15 minutes.
 The Minolta A5 was one of the easiest cameras I’ve never taken apart for a repair like this.